valentinradu/Helm/README.md

 ## Error handling

 There are no user-facing errors in Helm.
 All the possible errors originate from misconfigurations or unexpected usage (i.e. trying to follow a disabled segue).
 In Helm, such errors are logged in production and asserted in development.
-If for some reason you want to disable assertions in development as well (although, I'd strongly recommend against it, since it hinders testing), you can set `HELM_DISABLE_ASSERTIONS` environment variable to "1".
+If for some reason you want to disable assertions in development as well (although, I'd strongly recommend against it, since it hinders testing), you can set `HELM_DISABLE_ASSERTIONS` compilation condition.

 ## Deeplinking